Child Dog Bite FAQ

 Over half of dog bite injuries occur at home with dogs that are familiar to us.

-What type of dog breeds usually bite or attack a child?
+What breeds are most likely to bite or attack a child?

 Q